sec-edgar/sec-edgar/docs/source/usage.rst

 Common Usage Examples
 =====================

-SECEdgar provides a simple way to download multiple filings from the `SEC Edgar database <https://www.sec.gov/edgar/searchedgar/companysearch.html>`__.
+secedgar provides a simple way to download multiple filings from the `SEC Edgar database <https://www.sec.gov/edgar/searchedgar/companysearch.html>`__.

 This package is useful for obtaining important financial information about public companies such as